 This post is designed to provide a very broad overview of the planning process and some things that you should likely be thinking about.
 Each of these topics alone could be an entire article (and they may be at some point).

-I’m far from being the most experienced hiker out there, but I’ll share what I’ve learned from ~5000 miles of backpacking and planning multiple thru-hikes.
+Here’s what I’ve learned from ~5000 miles of backpacking and planning multiple thru-hikes.

 Master Your Mindset